Totti00/uno-test/README.md

 - Navigate to the server folder of the project.
 - Run the command `npm install` to install all the necessary dependencies.
+- Run the command `npm run build` to compile the Typescript code.
-- Run the command `npm start` to start the server.
+- Finally, run the command `npm start` to start the server.

 The server will be listening at `http://localhost:3000`.